sergeresko/ft_libft/xreadme.txt

 TEST NAMING CONVENTION

 The name of a test is composed of the following parts in succession:
-1.	a capital letter B, H, U, X
+1.	a capital letter B, H, U, X, or M
 		B means a BASIC test: ft_printf must work exactly as printf.
 		H means a HARD test: even if output is different, one can forgive this.
 		U means a test where printf has UNDEFINED BEHAVIOR.
 		X means an EXTRA test for bonus features not required in the subject.
 		M means a MIXED test comprising miscellaneous test cases.
 2. 1)	either one of the letters d, i, o, u, x, X, s, c, p, f, ...
-		(if the test is designed for a speific convertion)
+		(if the test is designed for a speific conversion)
 	2)	or an underscore (_)
-		(if the test doesn't have a conversion or has different convertions)
+		(if the test doesn't have a conversion or has different conversions)
 3.	an arbitrary sequence of alphanumeric characters

 Good test names are, for example:
 	B_percent	(a basic test for "%%" conversion)
-	Hf_e150		(a hard test for "%f" that tests the number 10^150) U_two_stars	(a test for "%**", which is undefined by the standard) Xs_wide		(an extra test for "%ls")
+	Hf_1e150	(a hard test for "%f" that tests the number 10^150) U_two_stars	(a test for "%**", which is undefined by the standard) Xs_wide		(an extra test for "%ls")
 	M_syeresko	(a test with various stuff by <syeresko>)